Master of Education in Educational Leadership

 The College of Education and Human Services offers a Master of Education in Educational Leadership that includes certification as a principal and/or supervisor for teachers who wish to move into educational leadership and policy, and/or who wish to prepare for a doctoral program in educational leadership and policy.
 Post-master's programs are also available for certification of K-12 principals and the superintendent's letter of eligibility.
 We offer post-master's degree programs for the supervisory certificate in 12 fields of specialization:

 - Environmental Education

 - Special Education

-- Have a baccalaureate degree from an accredited college or university.
+- Have a baccalaureate degree from a regionally accredited college or university.

-- Present an official transcript showing at least a 2.75 cumulative grade point average for your undergraduate studies.
+- Present an official transcript showing at least a 2.75 cumulative GPA for your undergraduate studies.

 - Have certification as a teacher and have completed at least two years of successful teaching experience in elementary, middle, or secondary schools (or have had other acceptable professional experience in education).

 - Submit two references (one from the chief school administrator in the school where you are currently teaching or recently have taught, and one from another school administrator) through the Ship Admissions portal.
 An automated email will be sent for their recommendation.